The undergraduate Program Educational Objectives (PEOs) of the Computer Information Systems department are listed below

 3- Enable graduates to demonstrate professional leadership skills through effective written, visual and oral communication skills.

 4- Producing graduates who are able to contribute effectively as members of systems development teams. (collaboration)

 5- Qualify graduates to recognize the need to pursue continued learning through their professional careers.

-(j) An understanding of and an ability to support the use, delivery, and management of information systems within an Information Systems environment
+(j) Demonstrate an understanding of and an ability to support the use, delivery, and management of information systems within an Information Systems environment.